-Too many websites list basic ways to treat depression symptoms only without showing a pathway to actually overcoming this awful affliction.
+I got sick of the hundreds of websites that list basic ways to treat only depression symptoms without showing a pathway to actually overcoming this awful affliction.
 Let’s change that.
 Sure, right now beating depression, or even learning to live more happily with it, might seem like a pipe dream.
 But it is possible to make drastic and permanent improvements – if you follow a plan and stick to it.
 I once thought I was stuck with depression forever, but after 36 years of suffering, I made a lot of changes and am finally seeing big improvements.

 Do all the things below to help your depression and anxiety.
 With dedication, you can create a new life free from the shackles of depression.